mediaintegration/twiddlepy/README.md

 ## Installation

-`twiddle` is available on the PyPi repository
+Twiddle is available on the PyPi repository

 `pip install twiddle`

+Or if you want to install directly from the repository: `python setup.py install`, or drop the twiddle directory anywhere on your PYTHONPATH.

 ## Usage